 The following weeks

 The following weeks will follow the same kind of pattern, with volunteering between Monday and Friday and exploring Ghana at the weekends.
-You will find that time will really start to fly by, so it’s important to make the most of your time!
+You will find that time will really start to fly by, so it’s important to make the most of it!
 Don’t forget, our local team are there to support you and to answer any questions you may have.

 Last day (Saturday)